The Expert Strikes Back: Interpreting Mixture-of-Experts Language Models at Expert Level: Expert Case Studies

 Taken together, these patterns suggest that Expert 60 functions as a subword pattern detector, specializing in recognizing and generalizing recurring orthographic motifs within named entities and transliterated text.

-Our specialization scores confirm this analysis in \cref{tab:spec-scores-OLMoE-L9-E60}.
-The Routing specialization scores are among the highest in the entire model, confirming the selectivity of the router for this expert.
+Our specialization scores support this analysis in \cref{tab:spec-scores-OLMoE-L9-E60}.
+The Routing specialization scores are among the highest in the entire model, indicating the selectivity of the router for this expert.
 The Functional Specialization stays relatively low as the predicted tokens are often diverse subwords.